ScalableSamplingInLargeDatabases/QPlus/README.md

-# Scalable Sampling for High Utility Patterns in Large Databases
+# Scalable Sampling for High Utility Patterns

 **How to run this source code?**
 1. Download the code from GitHub link [QPlus](https://github.com/ScalableSamplingInLargeDatabases/QPlus)